 - Happens literally in the 1930's sci-fi musical comedy Just Imagine, where Prohibition is still going strong in the far-flung future of 1980.

 - In Escape from L.A., the US has become a totalitarian state with a permanent Christian fundamentalist President.
-Naturally, he immediately outlaws many of the things we enjoy today including smoking, alcohol, red meat, and premarital sex.
+Naturally, he immediately outlaws many of the things we enjoy today including smoking, alcohol, red meat, and extramarital sex.
 It's a good thing Snake doesn't much care for laws.

-- Used in a H. P. Lovecraft humour piece Old Bugs, which he wrote in 1919, which relates an encounter between a drunkard and a naive young man in a speakeasy for illegal whiskey-drinkers in 1950.
+- Used in a H. P. Lovecraft humor piece Old Bugs, which he wrote in 1919, which relates an encounter between a drunkard and a naive young man in a speakeasy for illegal whiskey-drinkers in 1950.
 (Lovecraft, who didn't drink, wrote it, however, to jokingly warn a friend, a.k.a. the "Old Bugs" of the title, as to what would happen to him if he kept on drinking.)

-- In many ways, Smith was a visionary (much of his military technology puts both Death Stars firmly in the shade).
+- In E. E. "Doc" Smith's Lensman series, a good deal of the Galactic Patrol's efforts are spent thwarting illegal trade in "Thionite."
+When one Lensman goes undercover to infiltrate a Thionite trafficking organization, we discover that even plain old morphine is apparently still illegal.
+In many ways, Smith was a visionary (much of his military technology puts both Death Stars firmly in the shade).
 In some others, he was very definitely a product of his time and it shows in the writing.
 Thionite was one of his more lethal contrivances, in that unlike all the others, continued use of this drug would ALWAYS lead eventually to a fatal overdose.

-- Battlestar Galactica: in early seasons the characters appear to live in the 1930s, drinking whiskey and smoking cigars.
+- Battlestar Galactica: In early seasons the characters appear to live in the 1930s, drinking whiskey and smoking cigars.
 Partially subverted in the new series where 'Chamalla' is a legal hallucinogen sometimes used for religious purposes.
 And in one flashback President Roslin and Admiral Adama enjoy an unnamed substance strongly resembling Marijuana.note

 Fighter pilots are encouraged to take stims, which can lead to addiction if not carefully monitored, as exemplified by Kat.